Grevillea banksii: Distribution and habitat

 Banks' grevillea is mostly found on the Queensland coast from Ipswich to Yeppoon, but sometimes further inland.
 It mostly grows in woodland and forest, usually in flatter places.

 The species has also been introduced to Hawaiʻi and is an important woody weed in eastern Madagascar where it was introduced, with Acacia dealbata, for erosion control.

 Conservation status

-Grevillea banksii has been listed as Least Concern on the IUCN Red List of Threatened Species.
+Grevillea banksii has been listed as least concern on the IUCN Red List of Threatened Species.
 This is due to the species' extensive distribution, stable population and lack of significant current threats to the population as a whole that merit a threatened category.
 It is abundant within its range, however, in some sites, the population may be decreasing.
 Threats to this species include habitat clearing for development and agriculture and weed invasion, particularly from naturalized pasture grasses.

 Use in horticulture

-Grevillea banksii is one of the most widely cultivated grevilleas and is a parent of hybrids including G. 'Robyn Gordon' and G. 'Superb', G. 'Misty Pink', G. 'Pink Surprise', and G. 'Ned Kelly'.
+Grevillea banksii is one of the most widely cultivated grevilleas and is a parent of hybrids including G. 'Robyn Gordon' and G. 'Superb', G. 'Moonlight', G. 'Misty Pink', G. 'Pink Surprise', and G. 'Ned Kelly'.